Graylog2/graylog-schema/source/category/category.rst

 Graylog Message Categories
 ============

-The below table shows how Graylog is mapping ``gl2_event_type_code`` created in a pipeline, to a normalized category in our Illuminate Content.
+The below table shows how Graylog is mapping ``gim_event_type_code`` created in a pipeline, to a normalized category in our Illuminate Content.
 Normalized categories allow for dashboards, searches, alert rules to use a common name across all device types utilizing this format.
 An example of how this line looks like in the lookup tables is:

 ``"100000","|authentication|","|logon|","logon"``